ApprenticeAI/frapy/docs/topics/media-pipeline.rst

 If ``username`` and ``password`` are not provided, they are taken from the :setting:`FTP_USER` and :setting:`FTP_PASSWORD` settings respectively.

 FTP supports two different connection modes: active or passive.
-Scrapy uses the passive connection mode by default.
+Frapy uses the passive connection mode by default.
 To use the active connection mode instead, set the :setting:`FEED_STORAGE_FTP_ACTIVE` setting to ``True``.